18F/far-flung-genius/README.md

 Database is postgres and you need to create these databases outside the application scripts:

-    createdb far-flung-genius-test # for test env
+    createdb the-reckoning-test # for test env
-    createdb far-flung-genius-development # for development
+    createdb the-reckoning-development # for development

 The database sql abstraction is provided by the module `knex`, and other database configuration options can be found in the `./knexfile.js`.